Average Snowfall for Northwest Territories in September

 Southern Northwest Territories

 Several of the communities in the southern portion of the Northwest Territories are on the shores of Great Slave Lake.
-The capital city of Yellowknife is on the north shore, Hay River on the south shore and Fort Reliance is at the Lake's east end.
+The capital city of Yellowknife is on the north shore, and Hay River on the south shore.

 Fort Simpson is a village at the confluence of the Liard and Mackenzie Rivers.
 Upstream on the Liard, is the hamlet of Fort Liard, located not far from the borders with the Yukon and British Columbia.